Binding Financial Agreements (BFAs) are no longer worth the paper they are written on

 • failed to give adequate reasons as to why the judge preferred the evidence of the husband’s former solicitor over the husband’s evidence.

-Although much of the lawyer’s advice is given orally and the solicitor’s file notes are less fulsome than they might have been, it was open to the primary judge to prefer the evidence of the husband’s former solicitor over the husband’s own account.
+The Full Court of the Family Court of Australia disagreed with the husband.
+They found that the primary judge did highlight specific evidence as to the advice provided to the husband.
+This is concerning his rights and the advantages and disadvantages of making the BFA.
+Although much of the lawyer’s advice is given orally and the solicitor’s file notes are less fulsome than they might have been, it was open to the primary judge to prefer the evidence of the husband’s former solicitor over the husband’s account.
+This is another reason why many lawyers, including Legal Consolidated, no longer are involved in this high-risk area of law.

 Q. Cost to set up a Binding Financial Agreement